Featured Posts

 or

-A square matrix of order n is said to be orthogonal if product of its transpose and its inverse gives a unit matrix
+A square matrix of order n is said to be orthogonal if product of the matrix and its transpose gives a unit matrix

 Symmetric and Skew symmetric matrices